-The aim of my talk and this blogpost is to empower you to plan and co-create a learning powered classroom next academic year.
-Be brave – take the first steps!
+The aim of this blogpost is to empower you in planning a learning powered classroom next academic year.

 What’s the Point of School?

 The first book that made me reflect on and this question was Guy Claxton’s book, “What’s the Point of School?”
 I read it over 10 years ago and I can still remember the sleepless night that followed, thinking, “This is the way things should be.
 This needs to be at the heart of education.”
 10 years later and I’m still reflecting on the same questions:

 - What do we want children to learn at school?

 - How do children learn?
 How do they become more adept, agile learners?

 - How can we make world education systems more engaging, motivating and purposeful for the children in their care?